inlab-geo/cofi/docs/source/installation.rst

 **Step 1**: (*Optional*) Set up a virtual environment.

-We strongly recommend installing cofi_env within a `virtual environment <https://docs.python.org/3/tutorial/venv.html>`_.
+We strongly recommend installing CoFI within a `virtual environment <https://docs.python.org/3/tutorial/venv.html>`_.
-This ensures that cofi_env can install the various modules that it needs without the risk of breaking anything else on your system.
+This ensures that CoFI can install the various modules that it needs without the risk of breaking anything else on your system.
 There are a number of tools that can facilitate this, including `venv`, `virtualenv`, `conda` and `mamba`.